 Properly Programming and Scheduling In-Season Weight Training

 For the most part, certain sports have it easy when it comes to in-season weight training.
 Football has games on Friday nights so weight training on Mondays and Wednesdays makes perfect sense.
 For many other sports like track and field, competitions can fall anywhere during the week and on some Saturdays.
 Sometimes you have two or more meets per week.
-How are you supposed to keep a good weight training schedule and make sure you are doing enough weight training when competition days change each week?
+How are you supposed to keep a good in-season weight training schedule and make sure you are doing enough weight training when competition days change each week?

 Map It Out: The first thing you should do is go to your local office supply store and buy a big desk calendar.
 Don’t be cheap and get a tiny one on sale.
 Don’t even think about using the calendar in your cell phone either!
 Get a big calendar with a lot of space to write.
 On the day you receive your meet schedule for the season, take a red pen and write down on the calendar every meet you will attend.
 Even if it is a big championship meet that only part of your team will attend, write it down.
 It is important to be thorough so just go in order day by day and write down the information on the calendar.

 Starting with the last meet of the season, count back two days before that meet and in a black pen write “Weight Room” in big letters.
 Work your way backwards from the last meet of the season all the way to the first meet of the season.
 There should be one weight training session per week.
 You may find that as you get closer to the smaller meets at the beginning of the season your weight training day falls on the same day as another meet.
 If this happens, simply count back one more day and write “Weight Room” in that square.

 More advice on How to Train Around Dual Meets (video)